 The foreclosure sale day is the first Tuesday of every month.
 The foreclosure process is held between 10 a.m. and four p.m.in the courthouse of the same county where the real estate property is located.

 In the courthouse, the lender and the third party can bid.
 If the lender’s bid is the only or the highest bid, then the lender will take title to the property.
 For third-party bidders, they have to make sure that they must have cash in hand ready to pay for the property.

 How Can Bankruptcy Help with Foreclosure?

 If you are facing foreclosure and cannot afford to repay the default, you have options.
 One choice you have is to file for bankruptcy if you are eligible> according to the means test.
-United States law dictates in the law, 11 USC 11 USC §362, that creditors and lenders must stop any attempts to collect once an individual has filed for bankruptcy.
+United States law dictates in the law, 11 USC 11 USC §362 that creditors and lenders must stop any attempts to collect once an individual has filed for bankruptcy.
 This means that they cannot hassle you regarding your debts or threaten to take away your property.

 The other option is Chapter 7, which discharges all of the person’s debts due to an inability to afford repayment.
 Talk with a knowledgeable Marietta foreclosure defense lawyer immediately to further discuss which type of bankruptcy may be most beneficial for you and your family.

 Obtaining Legal Protection

-I have personally represented over 2,000 bankruptcy clients, which means that you can trust my level of skill and experience.
-Get the counsel and representation you need today from a bankruptcy attorney in Marietta by completing the free online case evaluation form or by giving my office a call for a free consultation.
+I have personally represented over 2,000 bankruptcy clients in Atlanta, Georgia, which means that you can trust my level of skill and experience.
+Get the counsel and representation you need today from a bankruptcy attorney in Marietta by completing the free online case evaluation form or by giving my office a call for a consultation.